rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 In addition to the common subscription parameters described in {{CommonSubscriptionParameters}}, the *establish-subscription* YANG RPC:

-- includes the *encoding* to be used for all YANG push lite notifications
+- includes the *encoding* to be used for all YANG Push v2 notifications

 - optionally includes DSCP settings to use for the transport.